PlayStation Portable: Sales

-Marketing controversies
+Marketing

 In late 2005, Sony said it had hired graffiti artists to spray-paint advertisements for the PSP in seven major U.S. cities, including New York City, Atlanta, Philadelphia, and San Francisco.
 According to Sony, it was paying businesses and building owners for the right to spray-paint their walls.
 A year later, Sony ran a poster campaign in England; a poster bearing the slogan "Take a running jump here" was removed from a Manchester Piccadilly station tram platform due to concerns it might encourage suicide.

 Later in 2006, news of a billboard advertisement released in the Netherlands depicting a white woman holding a black woman by the jaw, saying "PlayStation Portable White is coming", spread.
 Two similar advertisements existed; one showed the two women facing each other on equal footing in fighting stances, the other showed the black woman in a dominant position on top of the white woman.
-Sony's stated purpose was to contrast the white and black versions of the PSP but the advertisements were interpreted as being racially charged.
+Sony's stated purpose was to contrast the white and black versions of the PSP, but the advertisements were interpreted as being racially charged.
 These advertisements were never released in the rest of the world and were withdrawn from the Netherlands after the controversy.
 The advertisement attracted international press coverage; Engadget said Sony may have hoped to "capitalize on a PR firestorm".

 Sony came under scrutiny online in December 2006 for a guerrilla marketing campaign in which advertisers posed as young bloggers who desperately wanted a PSP.
-The site was created by advertising firm Zipatoni.
+The site, alliwantforxmasisapsp.com, appeared to have been designed by two friends and featured downloadable PSP greetings cards and t-shirt transfers.
+It also hosted a video showing "Cousin Pete" rapping about the handheld.
+The authors described the blog as "Consider us your own personal psp hype machine, here to help you wage a holiday assault on ur parents, girl, granny, boss - whoever - so they know what you really want,".
+The blog entries were written in a mixture of "leetspeak" and "smacktard". "i (charlie) have a psp. my friend jeremy does not. but he wants one this year for xmas," fake authors "c&j" wrote, "so we started clowning with sum not-so-subtle hints to j's parents that a psp would be teh perfect gift. we created this site to spread the luv to those like j who want a psp!"
+Additionally, the blog author also uploaded a video of a guy rapping about wanting a PSP for Christmas.
+Sony and Zipatoni were outed on the blog itself by tech-savvy critics who reportedly found the blog's registration data through an online search, and tracked it back to Gregory Meyerkord at advertising firm Zipatoni.